 Writes the specified message to the Widows Event Log upon error. writes error data to the Windows event log.
 In the Text box, enter the text to be written to the log.

 Writes the specified message to the AutoMate Event Log upon error.
+Messages can viewed from the Task Administrator by clicking the Log button.
 In the Text box, enter the text or specify the variable to be written to the log.

 Specifies what the step should do in regards to execution directly after the error event occurs.